Actindo-AG/Documentation/Adyen/UserInterface/01a_Connections.md

  - *Report password*
     Edit the password of the *Report API* you have created in the settings of the *Adyen* backend.

 - *Notification user*
-    Edit the username of the technical user.<!---welches API?-->.
-If you do any changes here, remember to follow the changes in the *Adyen* configuration.
+    Edit the username of the technical user.<!---welches API?--> If you do any changes here, remember to follow the changes in the *Adyen* configuration.

 - *Notification password*
-   Edit the password of the technical user.<!---welches API?-->.
-If you do any changes here, remember to follow the changes in the *Adyen* configuration.
+   Edit the password of the technical user.<!---welches API?--> If you do any changes here, remember to follow the changes in the *Adyen* configuration.

 - *Merchant account*
   Edit the merchant account of the connection you are currently editing.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *MIT fraud check*